Suor/django-cacheops/README.rst

 Setup
 -----

-**Note:** this describes new style configuration, only supported on master branch.
-For currently published cacheops version see `2.1.1 README <https://github.com/Suor/django-cacheops/blob/2.1.1/README.rst#setup>`_.
+**Note:** settings format has changed in cacheops 2.2, for old style settings see `2.1.1 README <https://github.com/Suor/django-cacheops/blob/2.1.1/README.rst#setup>`_.
-Old configuration format is also supported, but considered deprecated.
+Old format is supported in cacheops 2.2+, but considered deprecated.

 Add ``cacheops`` to your ``INSTALLED_APPS`` before any apps that use it.